-As part of the undergraduate admission process, classes taken at other colleges are evaluated and added to the student record.
+As part of the undergraduate transfer admission process, classes taken at other colleges are evaluated and added to your student record.
 At that point, you may run a Transfer Evaluation Report in DARS (Degree Audit Reporting System) to identify how classes taken elsewhere apply to the general requirements for a baccalaureate degree at PSU.
-The "t-eval" is based on requirements in the current catalog; you may be eligible to use the requirements from a previous catalog and should speak to an advisor about their options.
+The "t-eval" is based on requirements in the current catalog; you may be eligible to use the requirements from a previous catalog and should speak to an advisor about your options.
 Major requirements are not included in the t-eval, but you may run a report specific to your major, degree, and catalog in DARS as well.

 Advanced Placement, International Baccalaureate, or college credit taken during high school will also appear on the transfer-evaluation if the student has submitted official exam results and transcripts.
 Credit is contingent upon receiving creditable grades in examinations administered.